leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/6boothrif_rhetoric_of_irony_framework_booth.md

 ---
-UID: "6BoothRIF"
-Title: "Rhetoric of Irony Framework"
-Author: "Booth"
+Author: Booth
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: STRUCTURE
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
-Summary: "Irony is a technique where designers create layers of meaning and engage readers in complex interpretive tasks."
+Summary: Irony is a technique where designers create layers of meaning and engage readers in complex interpretive tasks.
+Title: Rhetoric of Irony Framework
+UID: 6BoothRIF
 ---
 #### Title: **Booth's Rhetoric of Irony Framework**

 - **A Rhetoric of Irony**: